thkwznk/aseprite-scripts/ROADMAP.md

 ## Select Content

 Unreleased:
-- [Feature] Add content selection options to cels context menu under Cel > "Select Cel(s) Content" (for Aseprite versions older than v1.3-rc2 it will appear as a single option)
+- [Feature] Add new menu options for the cels context menu (accessible from the timeline) - "Select Cel(s) Content" (for Aseprite versions older than v1.3-rc2 it will appear as a single option)
-- [Feature] Add new content selection options for selecting an intersection, complement and difference of cels content
+- [Feature] Add new content selection options for selecting an intersection, complement and difference of selected cels content (only for Aseprite v1.3-rc2 or newer)